Azure/AzOps/docs/wiki/ResourceDeletion.md

 **_Please Note_**

 - SPN used for deletion/change action, requires below actions in its role definition.
-You need to choose which combination best suites your implementation.
+Choose which combination best suites your implementation.

 ```bash
     Microsoft.Authorization/* OR  * (For everything)